ChaiWithJai/recursion/Vanishing-Man/README.md

-The RopeDude project is designed just like the TestFirst test specs.
-After you fork and clone the repository, run the `testem` command and begin reviewing and tackling the specs.
+The VanishingMan project is designed just like the TestFirst test specs.
+After you fork and clone the repository, run the `npm install` then use the `npm test` command to begin reviewing and tackling the specs.

-In the `rope-dude.js` file you will notice a global variable called `ASCIIART`.
-This is an array that holds different formations of the rope dude board and is primarily used in the `getGameStateMessage` method.
+In the `vanishing-man.js` file you will notice a global variable called `ASCIIART`.
+This is an array that holds different formations of the vanishing man board and is primarily used in the `getGameStateMessage` method.
 You are welcome to refactor the `ASCIIART` array to an object or any type of data structure you desire.

-Here is an overview of the RopeDude class and each method:
+Here is an overview of the VanishingMan class and each method:

-**RopeDude Instance:**
+**VanishingMan Instance:**

 An instance has the following properties: